AycaGulin/image-processing-application-c/README.md

 The application supports both zooming and shrinking operations.

-Zooming is implemented using nearest-neighbor interpolation.
-For example, when the image is zoomed by a factor of 2, each original pixel is expanded into a larger block.
+Zooming is implemented using nearest-neighbor scaling.
+When the image is zoomed by a factor of 2 or 3, each original pixel is expanded into a larger block.

 Shrinking is implemented by averaging blocks of pixels.
-For example, when the image is reduced by a factor of 2, each 2 by 2 pixel block is converted into one representative pixel value.
+When the image is reduced by a factor of 2 or 4, each block of pixels is converted into one representative pixel value.

 ### 3. Image Filtering